svaloumas/iocast/README.md

 * Set retry-policy to each task.
 * Create pipelines to execute tasks sequentially.
 * Optionally pass the result of the task to the next one as argument in a pipeline.
-* Result writer interface.
-Memory DB writer is provided but you can optionally implement writers for arbitrary storage engines.
+* Database interface.
+An in-memory DB is provided but you can optionally implement drivers for arbitrary storage engines.
 * Request for task metadata like status, time of creation, execution, elapsed time, etc. Metadata also get written also to the storage as part of the result.
 * Scheduler.
 Pass either a specified timestamp for the task to be executed or a crontab for periodic execution.
 (WIP)